 Well-signed off the main Galway-Clifden road, Jenny Beale’s beautiful themed gardens near Oughterard have long been a favourite destination for families, school outings and everyone who finds a unique mix of history, legend and delightful garden design appealing.

 Themes reflect the Celtic festivals and, in addition to woodland trails, a ring fort and a stone chamber, there’s a lovely café that’s worth a visit in its own right.
 The menu was originally vegetarian and, although the offering is much broader now, there is still a wholesome emphasis on seasonal vegetables and salads - organic when possible, and many of them grown in the gardens.

-It’s a lovely place to drop into for afternoon tea; great home bakes include delicious scones with jam & cream, and perhaps a luscious, walnut & apricot carrot cake, which is nutty and moist.
-Good coffee, tea or tisanes, soft drinks like cranberry or lemon juice and wines by the glass or bottle - just the kind of place you need to know about when exploring the area.
+It’s a lovely place to drop into for afternoon tea; great home bakes include delicious scones with jam & cream, and perhaps a luscious lemon polenta cake or walnut & carrot cake, which is nutty and moist.
+Good coffee, tea or tisanes, soft drinks like cranberry or lemon juice,wines by the glass or bottle, and beers including the local Galway Hooker range too - just the kind of place you need to know about when exploring the area.

 Allow time to browse the shop on the way out, as it’s little different from other gift shops, offering an unusual range of hand-picked items that reflect the philosophy of the gardens and include educatioal books and toys for children.